 IT Security

-The distinction between network operations and security operations has blurred quite a bit over the years.
+The distinction between network operations and security operations (NOC and SOC) has blurred quite a bit over the years.
 The two disciplines are essential—they deal with the security of an organization’s information assets, after all.
 But in practice, many organizations treat the two areas interchangeably or as two different departments.

 This has created a lot of confusion about the actual responsibilities and required skill sets of network and security operations workers.